Why does website loading speed matters?

 Remember the “KISS” principle – Keep it simple stupid.
 When you direct attention to simplicity, you don’t need to spend energy on all sorts of additional tweaks.

 Determine how and in which order your scripts should be loaded and then work on the results of the optimization.

 2. Buy a better hosting

 If you want to monetize and earn from your website, and you still haven’t succeeded in doing that then the main problem would be the cheap hosting deal you have taken on a shared resource hosting, which means that you share server resources with a lot of other websites, that have a negative impact on you.

 301 redirects – this is the standard practice of SEO, to show the search engines and viewers that a certain page has been moved to another URL.
-This is a standard practice used when sites and pages have evolved over the time.
-301 – redirecting can help to avoid the non-existent pages and error-404.
+This is a standard practice used when sites and pages have evolved over time.
+301 – redirecting can help to avoid the non-existent pages and error 404.

-The problem is that the redirecting can negatively affect speed.
-Google recommends minimizing redirects or abandon them, because they lead to additional transfers over the network.
+The problem is that redirecting can negatively affect speed.
+Google recommends minimizing redirects or abandoning them because they lead to additional transfers over the network.
 This can be a problem on mobile devices.

 The main thing here – it’s digging deeper.
 Which redirects are happening to you?
 What are their goals?
 If you see a large number of temporary 302 redirects, you can try to clean it, to increase its speed.